WGLab/biocluster/10 Misc Linux configuration.md

 2. httpd

     The latest on CentOS 6 will be 2.2.15.
-This will cause a lot of practical problems, because a lot of people (so-called security experts) believe that there are vulnerability with apache and will force you to shut down your server.
+This will cause a lot of practical problems, because a lot of people (so-called security experts) believe that there are vulnerability with apache and will force you to shut down your server unless you update to 2.4.
 I followed instructions [here](http://unix.stackexchange.com/questions/138899/centos-install-using-yum-apache-2-4) and was able to install httpd 2.4 successfully.
 The key challenge/complication here is that one must re-write all the configuration files, since we are not technically updating a httpd package, but installing a new package called http24.

     In short, these are the steps: